silentroach/silentroach/README.md

 Currently I'm looking for a job as senior/lead backend developer in Node.js with relocation for my family 🚜

-Against the Putin War in Ukraine 🇺🇦
+Against the Putin's War in Ukraine 🇺🇦